 The Northwest Corner is scattered with islands, fjords and beaches.
 The ocean here is full of drifting ice and the frozen landscape changes constantly.
 Due to strong winds and currents, the captain monitors conditions closely before deciding where you can land or sail.
 If you are able to land, this area is excellent for exploring Svalbard’s history.
 You will have the chance to see the remnants of ancient blubber ovens used to render whale oil.
 You might visit Kongsfjorden, considered one of the most beautiful fjord areas in Spitsbergen, with mighty glaciers calving icebergs into the sea, framed by stunning mountain formations.
 On the shore of Kongfjorden is the former mining settlement of Ny-Ålesund, now an international center for research, with a picturesque mix of old and new buildings.
 You might also visit Krossfjorden and Mitrahalvøya, where you can see ruins from the whaling period, beautiful alpine flora, bird cliffs and, quite often, Svalbard reindeer.
 If conditions allow, try crossing a glacier with the expedition team.
 Raudfjorden offers plenty of opportunities for great hikes.
 Hamiltonbukta is too shallow for your ship to navigate, but it’s perfect to explore by kayak.
 You might also get to see the enormous Monaco Glacier in Liefdefjord.

 Eastern Svalbard boasts the highest population of polar bears on the archipelago – hopefully there will be a chance to see them on your expedition!
 Today, you aim to cruise in Sorgfjorden, which borders the Northeast Spitsbergen Nature Reserve, and was the location of a famous 17th-century battle between whalers.
 Enjoy the view on deck as you pass the spectacular bird cliff of Alkefjellet, one of the largest of its kind.
 Edgeøya is the third-largest island in the Svalbard archipelago.
 On its western shores, the landscape is largely unglaciated, unlike most other places on the east side of Spitsbergen.
 Kapp Lee is a wonderful site where you will find cultural heritage from all eras of human exploration of Svalbard.
 You will continue to the southern cape and the southernmost tip of Spitsbergen, where Hornsund has large variations in its landscape and geology within short distances.
-Ice being pushed into the fjord early in the season attracts polar bears that hunt on the ice, so if we are fortunate, you will spot some of these predators.
+Ice being pushed into the fjord early in the season attracts polar bears that hunt on the ice, so if you are fortunate, you will spot some of these predators.

 You will spend the day exploring the Isfjord, the most prominent fjord system on Svalbard.
 In the inner parts of Isfjorden, the landscape changes constantly.
 The immense U-shaped valleys, carved out of the mountains by the giant glaciers that covered the area some ten thousand years ago, are home to large populations of the Svalbard Reindeer.
 Later on, you'll might a scenic fjord arm and arrange a farewell barbecue in spectacular Arctic surroundings.